 From droughts and wildfires in the west to heat waves and Superstorms like Sandy in the east, extreme weather fueled by global warming is happening now and it's hitting us at home.
-2015 was the hottest year on record, and in Pennsylvania, nearly 9 out of 10 people live in areas that were listed as federal disaster zones due to extreme weather between 2007 and 2013.
+2016 was the hottest year on record.
+Nearly 9 out of 10 Pennsylvanians live in areas that were listed as federal disaster zones due to extreme weather in recent years.
+We have the tools to shift away from our aging and dirty energy system that is driving climate change to one that gets pollution-free energy from the sun, wind, tides, and heat of the earth.
+And we have the technology to dramatically reduce our energy use through conservation and energy efficiency.

-The next 8 months will help determine the success of the Clean Power Plan, and whether Pennsylvania and the nation will be on the path to a clean energy future.
+Pennsylvania is at the center of this fight.
+We’ll need Senator Casey to stand with us to stop these attacks.
+And, we’ll need a bipartisan coalition at the state level to lead the charge for solar and wind power.
 PennEnvironment is expanding our efforts to mobilize and engage tens of thousands of Pennsylvanians for climate action and build the movement to tackle climate change.
 The stakes could not be higher, the opportunity has never been more clear, and victory will signal a historic step forward in the fight against climate change.

 Our Climate Defender Organizers will have the opportunity to apply for a career position with PennEnvironment and Environment America—the federation of state groups of which we're a part—at the end of the campaign.